Øye - Tyinkrysset

 Map and more details

-The map and tour description show the tour starting from Øye stave church.
+The map and tour description show the trip starting from Øye Stave Church.